Trump to reveal Iran nuclear decision

 President Donald Trump is to reveal whether the US will abandon the nuclear deal with Iran and reimpose sanctions.

-Mr Trump has been highly critical of the 2015 accord, under which Iran limited its nuclear activities in exchange for sanctions relief.
+Mr Trump has been highly critical of the 2015 accord, under which Iran limited its nuclear activities.

+EU powers see it as the best way to stop Iran developing a nuclear bomb and their officials met a senior Iranian on Tuesday without US officials present.

-The White House has signalled that the president might stop short of reneging completely on the deal, but it is unclear what that would entail.
+The White House has signalled that the president might stop short of reneging completely on the deal.

-European states see it as the best way to stop Iran developing a nuclear bomb.
+It is unclear what that would entail.
+The president's announcement will take place at 14:00 (18:00 GMT) on Tuesday.

 UK Foreign Secretary Boris Johnson urged Mr Trump not to "throw the baby out with the bathwater" on Monday, while his French counterpart Jean-Yves Le Drian made clear that France, the UK and Germany would continue to honour the accord.